Pulse nightclub shooting: Personal life

 From October 2006 until April 2007, Mateen trained to be a prison guard for the Florida Department of Corrections.
 As a probationary employee, he received an "administrative termination (not involving misconduct)" upon a warden's recommendation after Mateen joked about bringing a gun to school.
 Mateen unsuccessfully pursued a career in law enforcement, failing to become a Florida state trooper in 2011 and to gain admission to a police academy in 2015.
 According to a police academy classmate, Mateen threatened to shoot his classmates at a cookout in 2007 "after his hamburger touched pork" in violation of Islamic dietary laws.
-Other witnesses said that they saw Mateen drink alcohol and even "get drunk."
+Other witnesses said that they saw Mateen drink alcohol and get drunk.

 Since 2007, he had been a security guard for G4S Secure Solutions.
 The company said two screenings—one conducted upon hiring and the other in 2013—had raised no red flags.
 Mateen held an active statewide firearms license and an active security officer license, had passed a psychological test, and had no criminal record.

-After the shooting, the psychologist who reportedly evaluated and cleared Mateen for his firearms license in 2007 by G4S records denied ever meeting him or having lived in Florida at the time, and said she had stopped her practice in Florida since January 2006.
-G4S admitted Mateen's form had a "clerical error" and clarified that he had instead been cleared by another psychologist from the same firm that bought the wrongly named doctor's practice.
+After the shooting, the psychologist who reportedly evaluated and cleared Mateen for his firearms license in 2007 denied ever meeting him or having lived in Florida at the time, and said she had stopped her practice in Florida in January 2006.
+G4S admitted Mateen's form had a "clerical error" and clarified that he had instead been cleared by another psychologist from the firm that bought the wrongly named doctor's practice.
 This doctor had not interviewed Mateen, but evaluated the results of a standard test used in the screening he undertook before being hired.
-G4S was subsequently fined for lapses in its psychological testing program (see below).
+G4S was subsequently fined for lapses in its psychological testing program.

 In 2009, Mateen married his first wife, who left him after a few months; the couple's divorce became final in 2011.
-Following the nightclub attack, she said Mateen was "mentally unstable and mentally ill" and "obviously disturbed, deeply, and traumatized," was often physically abusive, and had a history of using steroids.
+At the time of the shooting, Mateen was married to his second wife, Noor Salman, and had a young son.
+Following the nightclub attack, his first wife said Mateen was "mentally unstable and mentally ill", was "obviously disturbed, deeply, and traumatized", was often physically abusive, and had a history of using steroids.
 His autopsy revealed signs of long-term and habitual steroid use, so more toxicology tests were ordered for confirmation.
 As of July 15, 2016, federal investigators were uncertain whether Mateen's steroid use was a factor in the attack.

-At the time of the shooting, Mateen was married to his second wife and had a young son.

-In September 2016, an imam for a mosque in Kissimmee released video footage showing what appeared to be Mateen on June 8, four days before the shooting, praying for about ten minutes.
+In September 2016, an imam for a mosque in Kissimmee released video footage showing an individual who appeared to be Mateen on June 8, four days before the shooting, praying for about ten minutes.
 The imam said Mateen was praying there with his wife and child, and had no verbal exchanges with any of the other attendants.
 Though the FBI was already in possession of the mosque's security recordings, the video footage was released to the public only after a series of bombings or bombing attempts in New York and New Jersey, and a mass stabbing at a Minnesota shopping mall in September 2016.